Azure/data-landing-zone/docs/EnterpriseScaleAnalytics-GitHubActionsDeployment.md

 ## Follow the workflow deployment

-**Congratulations!** You have successfully executed all steps to deploy the template into your environment through GitHub Actions or Azure DevOps.
+**Congratulations!** You have successfully executed all steps to deploy the template into your environment through GitHub Actions.

 Now, you can navigate to the **Actions** tab of the main page of the repository, where you will see a workflow with the name `Data Landing Zone Deployment` running.
 Click on it to see how it deploys the environment.
 If you run into any issues, please check the [Known Issues](/docs/EnterpriseScaleAnalytics-KnownIssues.md) first and open an [issue](https://github.com/Azure/data-landing-zone/issues) if you come accross a potential bug in the repository.